-In September, I was honored to receive the STEM-Award IT 2018 for the best master thesis on autonomous driving.
+In September, I received the STEM-Award IT 2018 for the best master thesis on autonomous driving.
 The award with the topic “On The Road to Vision Zero” was sponsored by ZF, audimax and MINT Zukunft Schaffen.
 The jury specifically highlighted the high scientific standard of my master thesis “Learning 3D Shape Completion under Weak Supervision”.

 Last week, I attended my very first CVPR in Salt Lake City, where I also presented my work on weakly-supervised 3D shape completion.
 In the course of the week, I attended several tutorials as well as all oral and poster sessions.
 In this article, I want to share my notes and some general comments.

 In the last few months, I started to pursue a PhD.
 Although I did not have many options, also because I decided not to apply to many programs, I found choosing the right PhD incredible difficult.
 In this article, I want to share some of my insights.

 In April, I visited Prof. Bernt Schiele’s Computer Vision and Multimodal Computing Department at the Max Planck Institute for Informatics in Saarbrücken.
 Aside from a presentation on my recent superpixel benchmark, I also met many interesting people and learned a lot about a career in research.